SciTools/iris/docs/src/whatsnew/latest.rst

    :pull:`4064`), and supporting representation (:pull:`4033`, :pull:`4054`) and
    loading (:pull:`4058`) of data on meshes.
    Most of this new API can be found in :mod:`iris.experimental.ugrid`.
-The key objects introduced are :class:`iris.experimental.ugrid.Mesh`, :class:`iris.experimental.ugrid.MeshCoord` and :obj:`iris.experimental.ugrid.PARSE_UGRID_ON_LOAD`.
+The key objects introduced are :class:`iris.experimental.ugrid.mesh.Mesh`, :class:`iris.experimental.ugrid.mesh.MeshCoord` and :obj:`iris.experimental.ugrid.load.PARSE_UGRID_ON_LOAD`.
-   A :class:`iris.experimental.ugrid.Mesh` contains a full description of a UGRID type mesh. :class:`~iris.experimental.ugrid.MeshCoord`\ s are coordinates that reference and represent a :class:`~iris.experimental.ugrid.Mesh` for use on a :class:`~iris.cube.Cube`. :class:`~iris.cube.Cube`\ s are also given the property :attr:`~iris.cube.Cube.mesh` which returns a :class:`~iris.experimental.ugrid.Mesh` if one is attached to the :class:`~iris.cube.Cube` via a :class:`~iris.experimental.ugrid.MeshCoord`.
+   A :class:`iris.experimental.ugrid.mesh.Mesh` contains a full description of a UGRID type mesh. :class:`~iris.experimental.ugrid.mesh.MeshCoord`\ s are coordinates that reference and represent a :class:`~iris.experimental.ugrid.mesh.Mesh` for use on a :class:`~iris.cube.Cube`. :class:`~iris.cube.Cube`\ s are also given the property :attr:`~iris.cube.Cube.mesh` which returns a :class:`~iris.experimental.ugrid.mesh.Mesh` if one is attached to the :class:`~iris.cube.Cube` via a :class:`~iris.experimental.ugrid.mesh.MeshCoord`.
-   Finally, the context manager :obj:`~iris.experimental.ugrid.PARSE_UGRID_ON_LOAD` provides a way to load UGRID files so that :class:`~iris.cube.Cube`\ s can be returned with a :class:`~iris.experimental.ugrid.Mesh` attached.
+   Finally, the context manager :obj:`~iris.experimental.ugrid.load.PARSE_UGRID_ON_LOAD` provides a way to load UGRID files so that :class:`~iris.cube.Cube`\ s can be returned with a :class:`~iris.experimental.ugrid.mesh.Mesh` attached.

 🐛 Bugs Fixed